 How many children are homeless in Los Angeles?

 Over 60,000 homeless students are enrolled in LA County Schools.
 (Los Angeles Unified School District)

 How many children are in foster care in United States?

-There are almost 800,000 children and youth served in foster care each year in the United States.
-(U.S. Department of Health and Human Services)
+There are over 400,000 children and youth served in foster care each year in the United States.
+(Child Trends DataBank)

 What percentage of the homeless population are children?

-40% of the homeless population are families with children.
-(National Law Center on Homelessness and Poverty)
+One third of the homeless population are families with children.
+(The National Center on Family Homelessness)

 How do families hear about your program?

 Children and parents may hear about School on Wheels from a teacher, counselor, the shelter where they are staying, from other homeless families or because of our outreach program.
 All (children) and their parents choose to be in our program.